MB-44/coder-dark-theme/README.md

 ## Screenshots

 ![Alt text](screenshots/css-ss.png)
-## Customization

-If your theme supports customization, provide instructions on how users can customize it.

 ## Issues

-If you find any issues or have suggestions, please [open an issue](https://github.com/yourusername/your-theme-repo/issues).
+If you find any issues or have suggestions, please [open an issue](https://github.com/MB-44/coder-dark-theme/issues).

 ## Contributing

 Contributions are welcome!
-Please check the [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-Mention any credits or acknowledgments here.

----

-**Enjoy your coding with Your Them
+**Enjoy your coding with coderDark